gloveboxes/Zava-MCP-Server-and-PostgreSQL-Sample/README.md

 Run the following scripts to automate the deployment of Azure resources needed for the MCP server.

-By default, the scripts will deploy both the `text-embedding-3-small`.
-Optionally, you can choose to deploy the `gpt-4o-mini` model as well.
-The scripts will prompt you to include the GPT model deployment.
+The deployment scripts will automatically deploy the `text-embedding-3-small` model.
+During deployment, you'll have the option to also include the `gpt-4o-mini` model.
+Note that `gpt-4o-mini` is **not required** for this project and is only included for potential future enhancements.

 **Choose the script for your platform:**